danicat/pacgo/README.md

 }
 ```

-This is a function called `main` which takes no parameters and return nothing.
+This is a function called `main` which takes no parameters and returns nothing.
 That's the proper definition of a main function in Go, as opposed to the definitions in other languages where the main function may take the command line arguments and/or return an integer value.

-We have different ways to deal with the command line arguments and return values in Go, which we will see in Step 10.
+We have different ways to deal with the command line arguments and return values in Go, which we will see in [Step 08](step08/README.md).

 In the game main function we have some comments (any text after `//` is a comment) that are acting as placeholders for the actual game code.
-We will use those to drive each modification in a orderly way.
+We'll use those to drive each modification in an orderly way.

 The most important concept in a game is what is called the game loop.
 That's basically an infinite loop where all the game mechanics are processed.